palavatv/palava/README.md

 # palava.tv

-[palava](https://github.com/palavatv/palava) is a cost-free, simple to use, secure, and open source platform for video calls, built on top of the [WebRTC](https://webrtc.org/) technology.
+[palava.v](https://palava.tv) is a cost-free, simple to use, secure, and open source platform for video calls, built on top of the [WebRTC](https://webrtc.org/) technology.

-## Bug reports and feature requests
+## Bug Reports and Feature Requests

-Please use this repositories issue system to notify us about bugs you encounter when using palava.tv: https://github.com/palavatv/palava/issues/new/choose
+Please use this repository's issue system to notify us about bugs you encounter when using palava.tv: https://github.com/palavatv/palava/issues/new/choose

 ## The palava.tv Stack